MLH-Fellowship/0.5.2-hackathon-geography/README.md

 ### CLI (3/5)
 Make sure you've completed the general setup before starting this!

-1. `cd` into the `cli` directory.
-This is where the files for the CLI live.

-        $ cd cli

-2. For development, run the CLI as a package by using the `-m` flag when executing `python`.
+1. Run the CLI as a package by using the `-m` flag when executing `python`.
 You'll first need to `cd` out of the `cli` directory.

         $ cd ..

-    Then, run the CLI package using Python.
+2. Then, run the CLI package using Python.

         $ python -m cli.main <args>